 Health tip: Also, if you're planning on consuming the fish you catch, be sure to check Washington Department of Health fish advisories for the latest info on contaminant levels.

 - Most kids do well with an ultra-light spinning or spin-casting rod-and-reel combo.
-The Avid Angler in Lake Forest Park, Bellevue’s Orvis, or any REI can provide gear options and tips from knowledgeable staff.
+The Avid Angler in Lake Forest Park, Bellevue’s Orvis store or any REI can provide gear options and tips from knowledgeable staff.

 - Small floats work well for kids.
 This way there's no casting and re-casting.